HAWAII PADDLE TRIP

 Will there be time to sightsee?

 During the paddle trip, each day’s paddling is optional, so if you prefer to sightsee rather than paddle, then let Luke know at least the day before so that he can adjust arrangements.
-Remember though, you are in Hawaii to experience the amazing downwind opportunities, so make sure you take advantage of all the opportunities and perhaps tack on sightseeing time before / after the trip
+Remember though, you are there to experience the amazing downwind opportunities, so make sure you take advantage of all the opportunities and perhaps tack on sightseeing time before / after the trip

 Got more questions?